-The immediate benefit of cooling therapy is slowing naturally-occurring processes that could lead to permanent brain damage, such as swelling (edema) and brain cell death.
-As for long-term benefits, children exposed to cooling therapy following HIE are more likely to survive their injuries, have more positive outcomes in early adolescence, are less likely to develop permanent disabilities, and are more likely to do well in school.
+The immediate benefit of cooling therapy is slowing naturally-occurring processes that could lead to permanent brain damage.
+Such processes include swelling (edema) and brain cell death.
+As for long-term benefits, children exposed to cooling therapy following HIE are more likely to survive their injuries:

-It should be noted that cooling therapy helps to reduce neurological damage, but may not prevent secondary conditions associated with HIE, including cerebral palsy, developmental delays, blindness, deafness, or neuromotor delays.
+It should be noted that cooling therapy helps to reduce neurological damage, but may not prevent secondary conditions associated with HIE.
+That includes conditions like cerebral palsy, developmental delays, blindness, deafness, or neuromotor delays.